 Connections are extra valuable when it comes to business.
 Also, we prefer an environment where we get to interact with each other while learning.
 Business simulation games make it more fun and engaging by providing high levels of interactions to meet like-minded individuals from across the globe.

 Both of us like treats.
 We get excited from them and they boost our motivation.
 Just like in life these gamified environments reward players with rankings and different financial indicators, new business tools, or even a fancier office view.

 As time is one of our limited resources in the real business world; as CEOs we don’t have much time to allocate to a business decision – it is the same in the simulation.
 Gamers don’t have a lot of time to make a decision.
 Short turnaround time is beneficial, it forces us to react under pressure, and stimulates creative thinking and independent but quick decision-making, all while gaining startup experience.

 Another great trait of these business simulation games is the real-time feedback on the decision we make.
 Quick reactions allow you to practice a large scale of strategies in a short period of time to discover what works the best.
 This not only makes the simulation more engaging but helps students to put the theories they learn in class into practice and learn from them in a blink of an eye.

 Most business courses are hermetically sealed disciplines, like finance, marketing, or operations.
 In contrast, a simulation game provides learners with a rare chance to see how different fields of study interact with each other.
 Not only does this add complexity and meaningful learning to their experience, but it also gives the learners new perspectives.
 This allows them to see the relationship between departments, and how decisions within, affect bottom-line performances.

 Got the drive to put yourself on a test?
-Join our MVP Pilot.
+Join our official launch of the startup game.
 Simply Apply here!

 Bloom’s Taxonomy.
 What is Bloom’s Taxonomy?